ibm-cloud-docs/EventStreams/messagehub085.md

 ## What's supported in the Standard and Enterprise plans

-This table defines what is supported by the Enterprise and Standard plans:
+The following table summarizes what is supported by the Enterprise and Standard plans:

 <table>
     <caption>Table 1.
 Support in Enterprise and Standard plans</caption>